 The first NYC subway was built and operated by the Interborough Rapid Transit Company (IRT) and opened on October 27, 1904, to the joy of New York elevated train and streetcar riders.

 The City Hall station on the IRT local track was lavished with fine architectural details: glass tiles and large chandeliers.
-But the Gustavino vaulted ceilings and skylights were lost on busy commuters, and the stop was one of the least-used in the system.
-The nearby Brooklyn Bridge stop was frequented by the express train and closer to connecting streetcars.
+However the Gustavino vaulted ceilings and skylights were lost on busy commuters, and the stop was one of the least-used in the system.
+It was the only station that did not have turnstiles installed by 1923 and the nearby Brooklyn Bridge stop was frequented by the express train and closer to connecting streetcars.

-The New York City Transit Museum hosts sporadic tours of the abandoned station; however, you must be a member of the museum to attend.
+The New York City Transit Museum hosts periodic tours of the abandoned station; however, you must be a member of the museum to attend.
 Check the website for details.

 If you will be staying on the downtown 6 train after it leaves the Brooklyn Bridge station, it is best to be in the 7th, 8th or 9th car as the train operates very slowly around the curve in front of the City Hall station.